On diffeomorphisms of even-dimensional discs: Computational results

 \subsection{The first four layers}

-The results in the previous two subsections give $\ff_g(\ul{k})$ and $H^*(W_{g,1}^k;\Delta_{\half \partial};\bQ)$ for $k \leq 6$ in the relevant degrees as algebraic $\olG \times \fS_k$-representations.
+The results in the previous two subsections give $\ff_g(\ul{k})$ and $H^*(W_{g,1}^k;\Delta_{\half \partial};\bQ)$ for $k \leq 6$ in the relevant degrees as algebraic $\smash{G^{\fr, [[\ell]]}_g} \times \fS_k$-representations.
 So we can obtain the rationalised entries

-for the Federer spectral sequence \eqref{eqn:e2-higher-layers} as $\olG$-representations by taking their tensor product and passing to $\fS_k$-invariants.
+for the Federer spectral sequence \eqref{eqn:e2-higher-layers} as $G^{\fr, [[\ell]]}_g$-representations by taking their tensor product and passing to $\fS_k$-invariants.
 The Federer spectral sequence collapses rationally at the $E^2$-page, and provides the input for computing the rationalised entries on the $E^1$-page $({}^{BK}\!E^1_{*,*})\oq$ of Bousfield--Kan spectral sequence.

-As we explained in Proposition \ref{prop:BKSSEstimate}, these are supported in bidegrees $(p,q)$ in the intervals $[0,r+1] \times \{r(n-1)+1\}$ for $r \geq 1$.
-In Table \ref{tab:ss-up-to-6} we record the entries in these intervals separately for each irreducible $G'_g$-representation $V_\lambda$.
+By \cref{thm:outcome-emb-calc}, these are supported in bidegrees $(p,q)$ in the intervals $[0,r+1] \times \{r(n-1)+1\}$ for $r \geq 1$.
+In Table \ref{tab:ss-up-to-6} we record the entries in these intervals separately for each irreducible $G^{\fr, [[\ell]]}_g$-representation $V_\lambda$.
 (The result shown is for $n$ odd; by Remark \ref{rem:PoincSeriesEmb} the result for $n$ even is obtained by transposing the partitions.)
 The entry in row $\lambda$ and column labelled ``$\sim r(n-1)$'' is given by the Laurent series

 That is, the variable $\ell$ records the layer and the variable $t$ the amount that its degree deviates from $r(n-1)$.
 We have once more restricted ourselves to those representations $V_\lambda$ that can actually occur, \emph{except that for the sake of brevity we do not display the $V_\lambda$ with $|\lambda| = 6$ for $r=4$}.
 In particular, the $r$th band consists of odd (resp.~even) representations if and only if $r$ is odd (resp.~even), and only such partitions are listed.